CO-RL/SpoNet/README.md

-# Deep Reinforcement Learning for Solveing the Maximum Covering Location Problem
+# SpoNet: Learn to Solve Spatial Optimization Problem with Deep Reinforcement Learning
-This project is based on the research of [Attention, Learn to Solve Routing Problems!](https://openreview.net/forum?id=ByxBFsRqYm) which has been accepted at ICLR 2019.
+This project is the code for the study: SpoNet: Learn to Solve Spatial Optimization Problem with Deep Reinforcement Learning.
+We have established a unified framework for solving p-Median, p-Center, and MCLP.
 ## Dependencies
 All experiments were implemented python and run on two RTX3090 GPUs and Intel(R) Xeon(R) Gold 6230 CPU @2.10GHz.